 Provisionally Adopted Rulemaking.
 Below, find an easy-to-use guide to the application process.

 - The official grant application form is posted for potential applicants to download.
-NEW!
-October 2018 Infrastructure Grant Application- Example Application (PDF)
+2019 NEW Infrastructure Grant Application- Example Application (PDF)

 - Applicants will have approximately one 45 days to submit full grant applications.

 - Grant applications are reviewed by the ConnectME’s grant review team.

 - The team will present their findings to the ConnectME Authority meeting for review and discussion of Grant Review Team recommendations.

 - The Authority will review and take input from interested parties.
 The Authority will decide which projects are funded and this information will be posted to ConnectME's website.

 - The funded projects are required to be completed within one year unless otherwise indicated in an approved grant or an approved extension.